-- 6. Cleaning continues to be an ongoing issue across the public toilet network, despite Council's continued investment and refinement in the cleaning schedule.
+- 61. Cleaning continues to be an ongoing issue across the public toilet network, despite Council's continued investment and refinement in the cleaning schedule and we know the cleaning is the most important objective in public toilet provision from a community perspective.
 Unfortunately, public toilets are only ever as clean as the last person who utilised them, and in some instances due to heavy demand, cleaners are unable to even gain access to toilets to clean them as planned.
-The following initiatives can be considered to continue to uplift the cleaning of the network - a.
+The following initiatives are to be considered to continue to uplift the cleaning of the network - a.
 Investigate options to address access issues for cleaners on busy days - b.
 Review/refine the current cleaning schedule based on utilisation rather than a standard schedule to ensure the right toilets are being cleaned at the right time, with those highly utilised attracting more cleans and those not utilised as much receiving less attention. - c.
-Remove public toilet cleaning from the general cleaning contract to have a separate standalone public toilet cleaning contract to ensure dedicated resources are available more regularly for public toilet cleaning and to ensure better monitoring and ownership of Councils cleaning contractors. - d.
+Undertake a deep dive into different possible service models for public toilet cleaning, including the possibility of removing public toilet cleaning from the general cleaning contract to have a separate standalone public toilet cleaning contract to ensure dedicated resources are available more regularly for public toilet cleaning and to ensure better monitoring and ownership of Councils cleaning contractors. - d.
 Consider other monitoring tools to ensure the agreed cleaning schedule as per the contract terms is being completed and ensure key performance indicators are achieved.